Islandora/islandora_defaults/modules/islandora_oaipmh/README.md

 By default the OAI-PMH endpoint is located at 'yoursite.example/oai/request' and includes a set identified as 'oai\_pmh:all\_repository\_items' which can be further configured by editing the provided OAI-PMH view.
-The provided set includes all items using the 'repository item' content model that _don't_ use the 'Collection' model.
+The provided set includes all items using the 'repository item' content type that _don't_ use the 'Collection' model.
 Additional sets can be created by making views with the Entity Reference view display mode and enabling them on the rest\_oai\_pmh configuration page: `/admin/config/services/rest/oai-pmh`.
 The module can use